 If you have any additional useful information about particular keys, allowing you to split them in some way (eg. into cities, buildings, floors, company departments, employee specialties) into smaller groups, you can try:

-file can contain:
+veracrypt.keys file formatveracrypt.keys file can contain:

-sign (without leading spaces)Example veracrypt.keys
+# sign (without leading spaces)Example veracrypt.keys file:

 # laptop password